nautobot/nautobot/docs/models/virtualization/clustergroup.md

 # Cluster Groups

 Cluster groups may be created for the purpose of organizing clusters.
-The assignment of clusters to groups is optional.
+The arrangement of clusters into groups is optional.